-You don’t have to leave the great state of Texas to find quality beaches to enjoy with your family.
+You don’t have to leave the great state of Texas to find quality family beaches to enjoy.
 From water slides to turtle sightings and plenty of sand and surf, Texas offers a great selection of beaches to explore this summer.

 Parking Cost: $10-15 per day

-Stewart Beach on Galveston Island is consistently named one of the best beaches for families.
+Stewart Beach on Galveston Island is consistently named one of the best family beaches.
 It’s located where Broadway Avenue meets the Seawall in Galveston.
 For the kids, there are beach volleyball areas set up, as well as a playground.
 There are plenty of amenities for a day at the beach, including concessions, restrooms, showers, chair and umbrella rentals, and more.

 Must see: It wouldn’t be a trip to Galveston if you didn’t visit the Pleasure Pier (http://www.pleasurepier.com).
 It’s one of the few spots in the world that has so many rides over the water!
 All day passes run from $19 to $26 each.
 Family favorites include the carousel, roller coaster, tea cup, and frog hopper rides.

 Crystal Beach is one of the great family beaches on Bolivar Peninsula in Galveston County, Texas.
 Many of the homes on Bolivar were destroyed during Hurricane Ike, so there is a lot of newer construction and modern cabins available for rental.
 One fun adventure for the kids is feeding the seagulls on the free ferry ride between Galveston and Bolivar.
 The 2.7 mile ferry trip takes about 20 minutes to cross.
 The seagulls are always eager and will take food right out of your hand!
 Crystal Beach is also home to Rollover Pass, a two-hundred-foot-wide channel that joins the Gulf of Mexico and Galveston Bay.
 It’s a great spot for fishing and crabbing.
 (You must have a fishing license to fish here.)